ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/event-system.md

 ### Event namespaces

-Event system supports namespaced events, so you could fire:
+Event system supports namespaced events to give you a possibility to build a structure of callbacks.
+Namespacing is achieved by using `:` in the event name:

 ```js
 this.fire( 'foo:bar:eventName', ...args );